Topological Data Analysis Applications in Natural Language Processing: A Survey: Non-theoretical Approaches

 \subsubsection{Pre-trained Non-contextual Embeddings}

-\paragraph{Word2Vec Embeddings.} Word2Vec embeddings are a type of word representation that allows words with similar meanings to have similar vector representations~\cite{mikolov2013distributed}.
-Unlike TF-IDF, topological features extracted from word2vec have been applied to several tasks, including {structure \& visualization}, where \citet{haghighatkhah2022story} creates story trees to trace story lines.
-Next, we observe applications in {sentiment \& semantic analysis} task, where TDA is applied to novel problems such as the creation of a topological search engine \cite{Filco306}, measuring distance between the literary style of Spanish poets \cite{paluzo2019towards}, word sense induction and disambiguation~\cite{rawson2022topological,temvcinas2018local}, derivation of the correlation between sentence vectors and their semantics~\cite{sun2023topological}, and comparing text and speech embeddings~\cite{yessenbayev2022comparison,yessenbayev2024use}.
-Thirdly, for the \textit{classification} task, researchers detect fraudulent papers~\cite{tymochko2021connections}, and topological loops in logical statements~\cite{tymochko2020argumentative}.
+\textbf{Word2Vec Embeddings.} Word2Vec embeddings are a type of word representation that allows words with similar meanings to have similar vector representations~\cite{mikolov2013distributed}.
+Thus, we observe applications in the \textit{structure \& visualization task}, where Haghighatkhah et al. \cite{haghighatkhah2022story} creates story trees to trace story lines.
+Next, we observe applications in \textit{sentiment \& semantic analysis task}, where TDA is applied to novel problems such as the creation of a topologically-enhanced search engine using Mapper \cite{Filco306}, measuring distance between the literary style of Spanish poets - Francisco de Quevedo, Luis de G\'{o}ngora, and Lope de Vega \cite{paluzo2019towards}, detecting narrative shifts in media discourse \cite{bailey2025detecting}, distinguishing news articles and poems by detecting plot holes \cite{alimpiev2020plot}, analysis of contradictions within texts \cite{wu2022topological}, and word sense induction and disambiguation~\cite{rawson2022topological,temvcinas2018local}.
+For the \textit{classification} task, researchers detect fraudulent papers~\cite{tymochko2021connections}, and topological loops in logical statements~\cite{tymochko2020argumentative}.

-Additionally, we observe applications in the \textit{health, social, and scholarly analysis} task - disease prediction from epidemic curves~\cite{lordgrilo}, \textit{topic modeling tasks}~\cite{holmes2020topological,wright2020topological}.
-Finally, for the \textit{model interpretation and analysis} task, \citet{feng2024geometry} uses both topological and geometrical features to investigate the strength of LLM-enhanced data augmentation.
+Furthermore, we observe applications in the \textit{health, social, and scholarly analysis} task - disease prediction from epidemic \\curves~\cite{lordgrilo}, and Yadav et al. \cite{yadav2025missing} uses doc2vec to create top2vec (i.e., topological features $\to$ vec) of publication documents to use the holes found with persistent homology to determine missing documents vs. innovative research.
+Additionally, \cite{holmes2020topological,wright2020topological} perform \textit{topic modeling tasks}.
+Finally, for the \textit{model interpretation and analysis} task, Feng et al. \cite{feng2024geometry} uses both topological and geometrical features to investigate the quality of LLM-enhanced data augmentation, Sun et al. \cite{sun2023topological} derives the correlation between sentence vectors and their semantics, and Yessenbayev et al. \cite{yessenbayev2022comparison,yessenbayev2024use} compares the semantic alignment of text and speech embeddings for text-speech pairs.